10 Creative Ideas for Your Office Thanksgiving Celebration

 Challenge one (or more) of the other teams

-A little competition is healthy.
-Set up a contest to find out which team can:
+Healthy competition can be revitalizing.
+Give it more momentum with a contest within a contest to find out which team can:

-• Collect the most cards to give to those in long-term care and hospitals
+• Collect the most cards to give to people in long-term care and hospitals.

 Your options are limitless.
 Decide what works best for your company culture.
-At the end of the competition, the company makes a donation to the nonprofit organization of the winning team’s choice and on their behalf.
+At the end of the competition, the company makes a donation to the cause or organization of the winning team’s choice and on their behalf.

-Nothing makes someone more grateful for what they have than spending time giving to the community.
-Following are some thoughts you could incorporate into your Thanksgiving ideas for employees.
+Few things can make someone more grateful for what they have than spending time giving to the community.
+In that spirit, November office activities abound to include in your Thanksgiving ideas for employees.

 Incorporate time for staff to volunteer

 Thanksgiving isn’t the same without the “giving” aspect.
-Offer your staff paid time to serve as volunteers.
-Have team members share photos of their time spent.
-They will act as conversation starters and continue building a sense of team while functioning as a means to be involved in the community.
+Offer your staff paid time to serve as volunteers and have them share photos of their time spent.
+This can inspire conversation and help build a sense of team while functioning as a means for company representatives to be involved in the community.

 Volunteer as a group

-Nothing builds team camaraderie like giving back does.
-Set an afternoon or morning aside to meet at a specific location to volunteer.
+Nothing builds team camaraderie like giving back for a common cause can.
+Set an afternoon or morning aside to meet at a specific location to volunteer together.
 Perhaps you want to:

-• Pack gift boxes as part of Toys for Tots™, Operations Christmas Child™, or another organization
+• Pack gift boxes as part of Toys for Tots™, Operation Christmas Child™ or another charitable organization.

-As you prepare to schedule this outing, be sure to check with your chosen organization regarding viable dates and times, as well as any restrictions they may have.
+As you prepare to schedule this outing, be sure to check with your chosen organization regarding viable dates and times and any restrictions they may have.

 Sponsor an event

-If you’d prefer to head up a charity event rather than participate in one sponsored by a different organization, put a committee together and organize your own method to give to the community.
-There are several options you could consider, such as:
+If you’d prefer to head up a charitable fundraising event rather than participate in one sponsored by a different organization, do it.
+Put a committee together and organize your own method to give to the community.
+There are several options you could consider to represent Thanksgiving at work, such as:

 Advertise that all proceeds will go to ___________ (name a specific, local organization).